OWCP Longshore Disbursement System (LDS) 2013

 What procedures are in place to determine which users may access the system and are they documented?

-DLHWC has put in place access control measures that include documented user access authorization, encryption and least privilege.
+DCMWC has put in place access control measures that include documented user access authorization, encryption and least privilege.

 Will Department contractors have access to the system?

-DLHWC contractors are required to read the Computer Security Training slides and the OWCP MA Rules of Behavior and sign a Non-Disclosure Agreement before accessing the system.
+DCMWC contractors are required to read the Computer Security Training slides and the OWCP MA Rules of Behavior and sign a Non-Disclosure Agreement before accessing the system.
 Also a Personal Identity Verification is conducted on each contractor.

 Describe what privacy training is provided to users, either generally or specifically relevant to the program or system?